apache/sling-org-apache-sling-graphql-core/README.md

         source : String = ""
     ) on FIELD_DEFINITION

-A field using the built-in `@fetcher` directive allows selecting a specific `SlingDataFetcher` service to return the appropriate data.
+It allows for selecting a specific `SlingDataFetcher` service to return the appropriate data, as in the examples below.

 Fileds which do not have such a directive will be retrieved using the default data fetcher.

-Here's a simple example, the test code has more:
+Here are a few examples, the test code has more of them:

     type Query {
       withTestingSelector : TestData @fetcher(name:"test/pipe")